964 Meadow Wood Road, Mississauga, Ontario, L5J 2S6, Canada

 No

 The " J. Addison student" is one that has an outstanding academic ability, who demonstrates creative and innovative thought and more importantly, a passion for the pursuit of learning.
-In addition, the "Addison Advantage" student is one who demonstrates exceptional achievement in extra-curricular activities such as arts and athletics.
+In addition, the "Addison Advantage" student is one who demonstrates enthusiasm about extra-curricular activities such as arts and athletics.
 Moreover, the "J. Addison student" is indeed one who places special emphasis towards community outreach and leadership.

 2. School evaluates transcript and decides on Ontario equivalency and acceptance status.